-Alamance County Health Department was notified of an outbreak at the Home Place of Burlington assisted living community.
+BURLINGTON – Alamance County Health Department has identified an outbreak at the assisted living facility Blakey Hall in Elon.
 Currently, two (2) cases of COVID-19 have been confirmed at the facility.
 The confirmed cases are among one (1) staff and one (1) resident.
 The staff person is an Alamance County resident.
 NC DHHS defines an outbreak as two laboratory-confirmed cases in a period of 28 days within a congregate living or long-term care facility.

 We are continuing to see COVID-19 in Alamance County through community-spread transmission.
 It is important to continue practicing the 3Ws to keep our friends, family, and neighbors safe.
 If you leave your home remember to: wear a cloth mask over your nose and mouth, wait six feet apart and avoid close contact, and wash your hands or use hand sanitizer if handwashing is not readily accessible.
 We are all in this together, thank you for you diligence to keep our community safe.